brendt/stitcher.io/src/content/blog/2021-07-17-we-dont-need-runtime-type-checks.md

 The tradeoff?
 We need a community-wide mind shift: there are still many PHP developers (including internal developers) who are taken aback by the idea of static type checking.
 My only goal today is to encourage you to think outside your box, to imagine what would be possible if PHP shifted towards a built-in, statically type-checked model.

+Whether you're into static type systems or not, I promise it'll be interesting nevertheless.
+Let's dive in!

 ---

-A while back, it became clear that generics in PHP are probably [not coming any time soon](*https://github.com/PHPGenerics/php-generics-rfc/issues/45), one of the main reasons being that there are two ways to implement them, and both have significant problems.
+A while back, it became clear that generics in PHP are probably [not coming any time soon](*https://github.com/PHPGenerics/php-generics-rfc/issues/45).
+One of the main reasons being that there are two ways to implement them, and both have significant problems.
 Either there's too large an impact on runtime performance, or the implementation is just way too complex to get right.

 Both approaches did assume a runtime type-checked implementation though.
 So I shared a thought experiment with internals: what if we only need to support the syntax for generics, and have static analysers do all the checks?
 I called them [transpiled generics](/blog/the-case-for-transpiled-generics) back then, but _runtime-erased_ or _runtime-ignored_ generics is probably a better name.

 My thinking was that adding support for generic syntax shouldn't be all that hard, and without runtime type checks, there shouldn't be any performance impact.
 It makes sense if you think about it from a static analysis point of view: your code has already been analysed, and it's been proven to work correctly, so there's no more need for runtime type checks.
-On top of that, most developers only want generics as a way to get better code insights _while_ coding.
-Does the "I want to know what items are in an array" argument ring a bell?
+On top of that, most developers only want generics as a way to get better code insights _while_ coding; does the "I want to know what items are in an array" argument ring a bell?

-Of course there could still be _some_ type information exposed at runtime via reflection, but we can't deny that not having runtime type checks is a major paradigm shift that most PHP developers aren't used to.
-Here's [Sara's response](*https://www.reddit.com/r/PHP/comments/iuhtgd/ive_proposed_an_approach_to_generics_on_internals/g5pgkbn/) on my runtime-ignored generics idea (which Hack already does):
+Of course there could still be _some_ type information exposed at runtime via reflection, but we can't deny that having types ignored at runtime is a major paradigm shift that most PHP developers aren't used to.
+Here's [Sara's response](*https://www.reddit.com/r/PHP/comments/iuhtgd/ive_proposed_an_approach_to_generics_on_internals/g5pgkbn/) on my runtime-ignored generics idea (which Hack already does) and how it requires a mind-shift:

 > Oh, I agree that there's real value in HackLang's approach.
 It's just that there is a mountain of inertia around "The PHP Way" and it's going to take an equal and opposite mountain to alter course.
 > Entirely possible, even probable, but we won't see that level of shift in the next five years.